dasha2020/test_test/README.md

 uvicorn main:app --reload
 ```

-This will start your server and with `/docs` you can test this application.
+This will start your server and with `/docs` and FastAPI Swagger UI you can test this application.

 Make sure all libraries and packages are installed.